Kayli/logspub/dev-distributed-k8s.md

 ## basics

+- kubernetes (k8s)
+  - is a portable, extensible, open source platform for managing containerized workloads and services
+  - facilitates both declarative configuration and automation

+- word 'kubernetes' originates from Greek, meaning helmsman or pilot
+ - helmsman or helm is a person who steers a ship, sailboat, submarine, other type of maritime vessel, or spacecraft

 - kubectl (cube cuddle) is cli for k8s
 - 'minikube' and 'kind' tools provide simple local k8s cluster
 - helm is a k8s package manager